CoinTracking February 8, 2026 | 9 min read

 Many missing transactions can be found and added yourself using the procedure described here.
 But there are situations where the effort exceeds the scope of a self-project.

 • With dozens of missing sources – If you've used many exchanges and wallets over the years and the gaps run through the entire transaction history, processing becomes complex.
-TX-Partner systematically works through all sources and brings the crypto documentation into a consistent state.
+TX-Partner systematically works through all sources and brings the crypto accounting into a consistent state.

 • With closed exchanges – Reconstructing data from closed exchanges requires GDPR requests, on-chain research, and manual entries.
 TX-Partner has experience with the most common cases and knows the processes.